junxit/us-congress-bills-117/metadata.md

 - 2022-03-17 — Introduced in Senate
 - 2022-03-17 — Read twice and referred to the Committee on Agriculture, Nutrition, and Forestry.
+- 2022-04-26 — Committee on Agriculture, Nutrition, and Forestry.
+Hearings held.
+- 2022-06-22 — Committee on Agriculture, Nutrition, and Forestry.
+Ordered to be reported with an amendment favorably.
+- 2022-07-11 — Committee on Agriculture, Nutrition, and Forestry.
+Reported by Senator Stabenow with amendments.
+Without written report.
+- 2022-07-11 — Committee on Agriculture, Nutrition, and Forestry.
+Reported by Senator Stabenow with amendments.
+Without written report.
+- 2022-07-11 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 436.